Greenblatt’s Magic Formula for Beating the Market

 Greenblatt believes that a company with the ability to invest in its business and receive a strong return on that investment is usually a “good” company.
 He uses the example of a company that can spend $400,000 on a new store and earn $200,000 in the next year.
 The return on investment will be 50%.
 He compares this to another company that also spends $400,000 on a new store but makes only $10,000 in the next year.
 Its return on the investment is only 2.5%.
 He would expect you to pick the company with the higher expected return on investment.

-Companies that can earn a high return on capital over time generally have a special advantage that keeps competition from destroying it.
+Companies that can earn a high return on capital over time generally have a special advantage that keeps competition from destroying them.
 This could be name recognition, a new product that is hard to duplicate or even a unique business model.

 Return on Capital

-Return on capital, or return on invested capital, is similar to return on equity (the ratio of earnings to outstanding shares) and return on assets (the ratio of earnings to a firm’s assets), but Greenblatt makes a few changes.
+Return on capital, or return on invested capital, is similar to return on equity (ROE, the ratio of earnings to outstanding shares) and return on assets (the ratio of earnings to a firm’s assets), but Greenblatt makes a few changes.
 He calculates return on capital by dividing EBIT by tangible capital.

 Greenblatt uses EBIT to calculate return on capital because his focus is on profitability from operations as it relates to the cost of the assets used to produce those profits.